strongloop/strong-pm/README.md

 1. `STRONGLOOP_PM` in environment: may be a local domain path, or an HTTP URL.
 2. `./pmctl`: a process manager running in the current working directory.
 3. `/var/lib/strong-pm/pmctl`: a process manager installed by pm-install.
+4. `/var/lib/strong-pm/pmctl`: a process manager installed by pm-install.
+5. `http://localhost:8701`: a process manager running on localhost

 An HTTP URL is mandatory for remote process managers, but can also be used on localhost.
 It must specify at least the process manager's listen port, such as